 - 1. If you don't already have one, set up a Twitter account and "follow" several others.
 Follow a diverse group-corporations, executives, pundits, or other organizations.
 Do you trust these account holders are who they say they are?
 Why?
 Which examples do you think use the service most effectively?
 Which provide the weaker examples of effective Twitter use?
 Why?
 Have you encountered Twitter "spam" or unwanted followers?
 What can you do to limit such experiences?
-Be prepared to discuss your experiences with class. - 2.
+Be prepared to discuss your experiences with your class. - 2.
 If you haven't done so, install a popular Twitter application such as TweetDeck, Seesmic, or a Twitter client for your mobile device.
 Why did you select the product you chose?
 What advantages does your choice offer over simply using Twitter's Web page?
 What challenges do these clients offer Twitter?
 Does the client you chose have a clear revenue model?
 Is it backed by a viable business? - 3.
 Visit search.twitter.com.
 Which Twitter hash tags are most active at this time?
 Are there other "trending topics" that aren't associated with hash tags?
 What do you think of the activity in these areas?
 Is there legitimate, productive activity happening?
 Search Twitter on topics, firms, brand names, and issues of interest to you.
 What do you think of the quality of the information you've uncovered on Twitter?
 Who might find this to be useful? - 4.
-Why would someone choose to use Twitter over Facebook's status update, or other services?
+Why would someone choose to use Twitter over Facebook's status update or other services?
 Which (if either) do you prefer and why? - 5.
 What do you think of Twitter's revenue prospects?
 Is the firm a viable independent service or simply a feature to be incorporated into other social media activity?
 Advocate where you think the service will be in two years, five, ten.
 Would you invest in Twitter?
 Would you suggest that other firms do so?
 Why? - 6.
 Assume the role of a manager for your firm.
 Advocate how the organization should leverage Twitter and other forms of social media.
 Provide examples of effective use, and cautionary tales, to back up your recommendation. - 7.
 Some instructors have mandated Twitter for classroom use.
 Do you think this is productive?
 Would your professor advocate tweeting during lectures?
 What are the pros and cons of such use?
 Work with your instructor to discuss a set of common guidelines for in-class and course use of social media. - 8.
 As of this writing, Twitter was just rolling out advertising via "promoted tweets."
 Perform some additional research.
 How have Twitter's attempts to grow revenues fared?
 How has user growth been trending?
-Has the
+Has the firm's estimated value increased or decreased from the offer figures cited in this chapter?
+Why?

-- firm's estimated value increased or decreased from the offer figures cited in this chapter?
-Why? - 9.
-What do you think of Twitter's use of the API?
+- 9. What do you think of Twitter's use of the API?
 What are the benefits of offering an API?
 What are the downsides?
 Would you create a company to take advantage of the Twitter API?
-Why or why not? - 10.
+Why or why not? - Twitter's revenue models are constantly evolving.
+Has the firm introduced new ways to make money since this chapter was written?
+Investigate its current revenue streams and estimated income, and be prepared to share and discuss with your class. - 11.
 Follow this book's author at http://twitter.com/gallaugher.
 Tweet him if you run across interesting examples that you think would be appropriate for the next version of the book.